orlykanyinda2/email-scanner-/README.md

-Email Scraper

-This script is a simple web scraper that extracts email addresses from a given website.
-The script takes in a website URL as input and makes a GET request to the website to retrieve its HTML.
-The HTML is then parsed using the BeautifulSoup library, and the script searches for all anchor tags.
-If an anchor tag contains an href attribute that starts with "mailto:", the script extracts the email address and adds it to a list of email addresses.

-Requirements

-Python 3.x
+README
+Introduction
+This code is a website scanner that searches for email addresses on a given website.
+It allows the user to specify the level of scanning (1-3) and generates a report of all the email addresses found.
+The report is both printed to the console and saved as a PDF file.

+Dependencies
+This code requires the following python packages to be installed:

-requests library
+requests
-BeautifulSoup library
+bs4 (BeautifulSoup)
-fpdf library
+fpdf
 Usage

-Clone the repository
-Open a terminal and navigate to the directory containing the script Run the command python email_scraper.py
-Enter the website URL when prompted
+Enter a website URL: The code prompts the user to enter a website URL.
+The URL must start with either "http" or "https".
+If the user does not specify "http" or "https", the code will add "http://" to the beginning of the URL.

+Enter the level of scan (1-3): The user is prompted to enter the level of scan (1-3).
+If the user enters an invalid value, the code defaults to level 1.

+Output
-The script will display the list of email addresses found on the website and also save a PDF report of the email addresses found on the website
+The code generates a report of all the email addresses found on the website.
+The report is printed to the console and saved as a PDF file with the name "emails_on_[URL].pdf".
-Additional Features

-The script also allows you to save the report in different formats like CSV, JSON The script also allows you to choose the level of depth of the scan.
-Note

-The script is designed to only extract email addresses from the website and does not perform any XSS or SQL injection scans.
-Support

-If you have any issues or questions about this script, please open an issue on the repository or contact me via email.
+Implementation of Scan Levels
+The code implements the chosen scan level as follows:

+Level 1: Only the starting page is scanned.
+Level 2: One level of links is scanned.
+Level 3: All linked pages are scanned.
+Conclusion
+This code provides a quick and easy way to search for email addresses on a website.
+By allowing the user to specify the level of scanning, the code can be customized to fit the specific needs of the user.
+The generated report makes it easy to see all the email addresses found on the website, and the saved PDF file provides a permanent record of the results.